furechan/mintalib/notes/pdoc-module-fix.md

 # pdoc `__module__` fix (2026-03-26)

+> **Status:** Historical record.
+The accessor modules discussed below have been
+> removed, and API reference generation now uses griffe rather than pdoc.

 pdoc uses `__module__` to decide whether a name is native to a module or imported.
 The decorators `wrap_function`, `wrap_expression`, and `wrap_indicator` create closure wrappers but didn't set `__module__`, so pdoc treated all decorated functions as imported from `mintalib.model.*` and skipped them.

 Fix applied: added `wrapper.__module__ = func.__module__` to all three decorators in `src/mintalib/model/`.